James likes to learn about technology and share what he learns through his articles.

 A Visible Developer Tab

 By default, the developer tab is not visible unless it is activated.
 This can be accomplished from Excel's options menu.
-The first a part of this article serves as a 4-step tutorial on how to make the developer tab visible.
-The latter sections describe the usefulness of the having the tab available.
+The first part of this article serves as a 4-step tutorial on how to make the developer tab visible.
+The later sections describe the usefulness of having the tab available.

 No Developer Tab Present